 COVID-19 vaccines authorized in Canada have been shown to be safe and effective against COVID-19.
 Both mRNA and viral vector COVID-19 vaccines have been shown to provide protection from developing COVID-19 symptoms and outcomes from severe illness, such as hospitalization.
 This also means that you're less likely to have COVID-19, reduce the spread of the virus to others and lower your risk from developing long term symptoms of COVID-19 (also known as post COVID-19 condition).

 Over time, protection from the COVID-19 vaccines can decrease.
-Booster doses beyond the primary series are recommended for certain age groups and populations to provide enhanced protection from COVID-19 variants, such as Omicron (B.1.1.529) and its sub-lineages.
+Booster doses beyond the primary series are recommended for certain age groups and populations to provide enhanced protection from COVID-19 variants.
 In fact, certain COVID-19 booster doses provide protection against multiple COVID-19 variants.
 You can contact your local public health authority to see if you're eligible for a booster dose, and to learn which one may be best for your situation.

 Rumour #4: The vaccines are not safe for people with allergies.